 Remember, so many foods are naturally gluten-free!
 Create your dinners around fresh fruit and vegetables, meat, poultry, fish, cheese and eggs.

-Eating gluten-free doesn't have to be boring!
-These 15 recipes don't compromise on texture, flavor, or comfort..
+Eating gluten-free doesn’t have to be boring!
+Or compromise texture, flavor, or comfort..
 Read on for weeknight-friendly soups and rice noodles, plant forward meals, casseroles, and delicious gluten-free main dishes.

 Bring a large pot of water to a boil, and salt.
 When boiling, add noodles and cook according to package directions.
 When finished cooking, drain and rinse THOROUGHLY with cold water (otherwise the noodles will stick to each other).